-FreeNAS® can import existing certificates, create new certificates, and issue certificate signing requests so that created certificates can be signed by the CA which was previously imported or created in CAs (page 73).
+FreeNAS® can import existing certificates, create new certificates, and issue certificate signing requests so that created certificates can be signed by the CA which was previously imported or created in CAs (page 74).

-Figure 5.19 shows the initial screen if you click $System \rightarrow Certificates$ .
+Figure 5.19 shows the initial screen after clicking $System \rightarrow Certificates$.